 Dangers to Children: What Is an Attractive Nuisance?

-An "attractive nuisance" is something on your property that draws children in and may look inviting, but is actually harmful.
+An "attractive nuisance" is something on your property that draws children in and may look inviting but can actually cause injury.
 These are often premises liability issues.
-Premises liability occurs when you allow a dangerous condition to occur on your property.
+Premises liability occurs when you allow a dangerous condition to exist on your property.

-The law places a special responsibility on you to take steps to protect children who may co.
+The law places a special responsibility on property owners to take reasonable steps to reduce the risk of harm to children who may come on their property.
 This duty is generally called the "attractive nuisance doctrine."

 Typically, the attractive nuisance doctrine has three components:

-- The law doesn't expect children to fully comprehend impending dangers they may face.
+- The law doesn't expect children to fully comprehend the potential dangers they may face.

-- Sometimes the law places a special responsibility on you to prevent harm that might occur on your property.
+- The law places a special responsibility on property owners to prevent harm that might occur on their property.

-- If you fail to meet this responsibility, you may be held liable for any injuries.
+- If you fail to meet this responsibility, you may be held liable for injuries that ensue, especially for any children involved.

 Are Children on Your Property Trespassing?

 Trespassing children are minors that come onto your property uninvited.
-However, the law may punish you if they get hurt, instead of treating them as a trespasser.
+However, the law may punish you if they get hurt, instead of treating the minor as a trespasser.
 This is because minors tend to get special care under the law.

 Child trespassers on a landowner's property can be frustrating.
-If they get hurt, you can be the one in trouble.
-If you discover kids on your property, you have to provide "reasonable care."
+If they get hurt from an artificial condition on your land, you can be the one in trouble.
+An artificial condition is anything unnatural that has been added to the land, such as a fence or a building.
+The law treats trespassing children the same as invitees on your property.
+If you discover kids on your property, you must provide "reasonable care."

 To do this, you should immediately: